 Serving tip: I love serving this soup in a shallow white dish.

 What to serve with Chicken Poblano Soup?
 A simple tossed salad is always a good choice to keep this a light healthy meal.
 Topped with blue cheese dressing is always popular or a healthier mustard vinaigrette.
-BLT Guacamole would be a welcome appetizer served with Paloma Cocktail or Micheladas.
+Molcajete Guacamole would be a welcome appetizer served with Paloma Cocktail or Micheladas.

 More Easy Mexican Chicken Soup Recipes